What's the secret to its success as Ty Hotel achieves 4-star rating

 Western Telegraph went back there to see how the hotel is settling in and whether the glitz and glamour associated with the world-famous Celtic Manor in Cardiff can be repackaged and fitted into the more laid-back lifestyle of Pembrokeshire.

-What was instantly noticeably as a secret to its success, along with the chic new decor and stunning views of the mariner, was nearly everyone working in the hotel was a Pembrokeshire native.
+What was instantly noticeably as a secret to its success, along with the chic new decor and stunning views of the marina, was nearly everyone working in the hotel was a Pembrokeshire native.

 Bartender Tony Picton, 60, was an electrician from Milford.
 Food and beverage associate Joan Tuohy, 71, was a former retiree from Haverfordwest.
 In the kitchen chef Andrew Sayers and assistants Andrew West and 18-year-old Ben Russell (this being his first ‘proper job’), were all local to the area.